 Instead of navigating to the reference via context menu/f12, create the namespace alias.
 In the code below, I have created the SIO as an alias name for System.IO namespace.
 Hence, my code is more readable as I can easily identify File.Exist() belongs to which namespace on the go (without navigating to its reference).

 – Article ends here –

-Software engineer by profession, founder of troubleshotyourself channel.
-Enthusiastic blogger and love to write articles on new technology, programming, networking and more.
+Software engineer by profession, and owned troubleshotyourself channel.
+Enthusiastic blogger and love to write articles on computer technology and programming.
 Reach me at firstname.lastname@example.org.